 John and Martin had a wonderful same-sex wedding at Dorset’s Kingston Country Courtyard and oh what a day!
 I have never seen the courtyard looking quite like it did on this, their same sex wedding day.
-The Courtyard, usually kept bare, for people to just hang out in and let me get a group photo in was full.
-As an extra room in the Venue, John and Martin arranged for a marque to be installed and I have to say this worked incredibly well, not only expanding the capacity of the venue somewhat but also let the main barn be decorated for the ceremony and reception without the rush of the usual turn around time, although it has to be said Bobbie handles this with ease.
-Home-made buttonholes we handed out to everyone at the wedding which was a lovely sentiment and made all the guests feel a part of the wedding party.
+The Courtyard, usually kept bare, for people to just hang out.
+Let me get a group photo in was full.
+As an extra room in the Venue, John and Martin arrange for a marque to be install.
+I have to say this worked incredibly well.
+Not only expanding the capacity of the venue somewhat but also let the main barn be decorate for the ceremony.
+Reception without the rush of the usual turn around time.
+Although it has to said Bobbie handles this with ease.
+Home-made buttonholes we handed out to everyone at the wedding which was a lovely sentiment.
+Made all the guests feel a part of the wedding party.

 Blessed with a lovely day of weather we managed quite a few photographs without interfering with the flow of the wedding too much.
 John and Martin managed the perfect wedding with all the personality of their bond together.
 I particularly loved the attention to the children’s table, often an afterthought, which had a bespoke tablecloth which was a giant colouring-in paper and a separate cake for them with a stash of Smarties inside!
 Check out the kid’s expression below when they saw it cut!